gradzikb/vim-lsdyna/README.md

 What is Ls-Dyna filetype plugin?

-It's just bunch of VIM scripts to speed up work with Ls-Dyna keyword file.
+It's just bunch of scripts to speed up work with Ls-Dyna keyword file and VIM text editor.

 ##Main features
 - Syntax highlighting